Substack vs. Blog: Is Substack Good for Blogging?

 Substack will never replace your own personal blog.

-I always recommend creators to think long-term and have their own blog, or their own piece of real estate on the internet to benefit from long-term SEO benefits.
+I always recommend creators to think long-term and have their own blog to benefit from SEO & LLM search.

-How would you react if you stumble across someone who doesn’t even have a website?
+How would you react if you stumbled across someone who doesn’t even have a website?

-However, Substack can be a good growth engine to grow your newsletter and find your target audience thanks to their recommendation features and algorithm.
+Substack, though, is a great platform to grow your newsletter audience and find your target audience thanks to their recommendation features and algorithm.

 Can Substack Be Used as a Blog?